Visiting Linnaeus’ home

-The museum and gardens are is closed during the Winter season, but groups can for an extra cost book a tour.
-Tours in winter must be booked booked no later than 1 week (7 working days) ahead of time.
+The museum and gardens are is closed during the Winter season, but groups can still book a tour for an additional cost.
+A guided tour is just under one hour.
+Tours in winter must be booked no later than 1 week (7 working days) ahead of time.
 N.B.: no refund is given if a tour is cancelled after booking – all costs including entry fee and guide will be charged.

 Maximum group size 15 persons (larger groups are divided with added cost for one more guide).